Zaibonisha/app-radicalx-internship-flow/README.md

 * Username: Zaibonisha
 * Password: 12345

-In the project directory, you can run:
+In the project directory, you can run: npm start or use the link below

 ### `Link`
 https://internship-flow-radicalx-app.web.app